Eidenz/Discord-VC-LLM/README.md

 - `>join free`: Similar to `>join`, but will respond to everything without using trigger words.
 Best for solo usage.
 - `>join silent`: Similar to `>join`, but no confirmation sound will play when trigger is detected/llm responded.
 - `>join transcribe`: Similar to `>join`, but will save the transcriptions to a file and send it once you use the `>leave` command.
 - `>play [song name or URL]`: Play a song from YouTube using either its name (search via API) or direct URL.
 Please note that the search function requires a valid API key.
-You may also say `play [song name] on youtube` or `play [music] song` in voice chat.
+You may also say `play [query] on youtube` or `play [query] song` in voice chat.
 - `>reset`: Reset the LLM chat history.
 You may also say `reset chat history` in voice chat.
 - `>leave`: Command for the bot to leave the voice channel.
 You may also say `leave voice chat` in voice chat.
 - `>help`: Display the list of available commands.